85 Health Insurance Portability and Accountability Act (HIPAA)

 HIPAA (Pub.
 L. 104-191) sets forth national standards to protect individually identifiable health information by certain covered entities.
 The Act additionally requires information technology security protections for electronically stored and transmitted healthcare data sets and provides certain patient protections and rights regarding access to individual health information.

 As a healthcare provider and HIPAA covered entity, the staff, student workers, interns, part-time employees, and healthcare business associates of Campus Pharmacy are covered under this policy.
-Additionally, the policy covers all areas of the University for which healthcare documentation is transmitted to external agencies for healthcare operations or treatment purposes including, but not limited to, Student Health Services, University Counseling services, the University Speech Clinic, and the Dyslexia Center.
+Additionally, the policy covers all areas of the University for which healthcare documentation is transmitted to external agencies for healthcare operations or treatment purposes including, but not limited to, University Counseling services, the University Speech Clinic, and the Dyslexia Center.

 A. Breach Log.
 A log of all breaches of unsecured protected health information (PHI).